-Please check that this is the right guide for you by consulting the work programme, the call fiche (both posted on the CORDIS and Participant Portal websites), and the description of the funding scheme in the next section.
+Please check that this is the right guide for you by consulting the work programme, the call fiche (both posted on the Participant Portal web-site), and the description of the funding scheme in the next section.

 This Guide and the work programme are essential reading.
-However, you may also wish to consult other reference and background documents, particular those relating to negotiation and the grant agreements, which are available on the CORDIS web site (see annex 1 to this guide) and on the Participant Portal: http://ec.europa.eu/research/participants/portal/page/home
+However, you may also wish to consult other reference and background documents, particular those relating to negotiation and the grant agreements, which are available on the Participant Portal: http://ec.europa.eu/research/participants/portal/